Numeri-Dev/hyprupld/README.md

   -h, --help     Show this help message
   -reset         Reset all settings
   -u, --url URL  Set custom upload URL
+  -s, --save     Save screenshots locally in organized folders
 ```

 > **Note:** If no service is selected, the file will be copied to the clipboard.

+### Local Screenshot Storage

+When using the `-s` or `--save` option, HyprUpld will:
+- Prompt for a base directory on first use
+- Create a `hyprupld` folder in the chosen location
+- Automatically organize screenshots by month (e.g., `march-2024`, `april-2024`)
+- Save files with format: `hyprupld-YYYYMMDD-HHMMSS.png`

+Example directory structure:

 ---